mistenes/mikegyesulet-revive-2025/README.md

 - a single Node/Express web service that builds/serves the Vite frontend and exposes the API
 - a managed Postgres database

-After importing the blueprint, Render will inject the service URL into `FRONTEND_ORIGIN` automatically and wire Postgres into the `DATABASE_URL`.
+After importing the blueprint, Render wires Postgres into the `DATABASE_URL`.
 The API seeds the `admin_users` table with `ADMIN_EMAIL`/`ADMIN_PASSWORD` and secures routes with HTTP-only cookies while serving the built SPA from `dist`.
+CORS will automatically allow the deployed site using `RENDER_EXTERNAL_URL`; only set `FRONTEND_ORIGIN` when testing from a separate frontend origin (e.g., local Vite dev).

 ## Tests / build